 The main difference will be in intensity.

-So, what do we think the top spin bikes are?
+So, what do we think the best spin bikes are?
 What models represent the best way to spend your cash on your next fitness venture?
+Let’s take a look at the models that made our shortlist.

 However, the Bluefin Fitness Tour SP Bike has more to offer than just a pretty face.